Eddie Prévost: Intermediate and experimental compositions

 Cardew's 'Treatise' etc. Cardew's introduction to AMM in 1966 owes something to his search for musicians to perform his (then unfinished)193 pages long graphic score, 'Treatise'.
 The AMM musicians (at the time Lou Gare, Eddie Prévost, Keith Rowe and Lawrence Sheaff) seemed perfect candidates to embrace this bold work of imagination.
 And, with others (including later AMM member John Tilbury) all participated in the premier performance at the Commonwealth Institute on 8 April 1966 (check year!).
 But the initial impact of Cardew's induction into AMM was to bring a halt to his compositional aspirations.
 However, over the years since, AMM has had a long relationship with particular indeterminate and experimental works particularly those of Cardew – especially after his death in 1983.
 Most prominently 'Treatise'.
 Other favourites were 'Solo with Accompaniment', 'Autumn '60', Schooltime Compositions' and the text piece Cardew wrote particularly for AMM, 'The Tiger's Mind.'
 These pieces (which for a long time had been neglected within 'new' musical schedules), and occasionally others by Christian Wolff and John Cage, were sometimes played in conjunction with an AMM improvisation.
 Some concert promoters were, it seems, more interested in these pieces being played than the principal musical output of AMM.
 Hence, Prévost's ambivalence about the inclusion of such material in concert programmes.
 The creative search for primary performance material was diverted, in such works, in keeping with the demands of the notation or compositional scheme.
 This inevitably prevented the musician from (to use Cardew's own words) "being at the heart of the experiment".
-(Cardew, 'Towards an Ethic of Improvisation; CC R p.
-127).